Redundancy is stressful: positive action is crucial

 Don’t be shy of asking for help from anyone who can.
 That can be a really hard step to take, but whether it’s someone helping you with your CV, making an introduction to someone they know, or simply being your moral support, it’s important to get your people beside you.

 #8 Positive People

 There’s no doubt that the job search can be a tough one.
 If more often than not involves rejection along the way.
 You need your biggest fans around you – those people who believe in you, are positive about the future, and will always lift you when things are tough.
 It’s no time to be surrounded by mood hoovers, so choose positive.

 It’s a much more positive experience to collaborate with others in a similar position rather than isolate yourself in order to compete with them.
 If you can embrace the fear that goes with sharing in this situation, you could find it a really rewarding experience that helps everyone.

 There’s no doubt that redundancy and job loss fear are scary places to be, but finding the right strategies to keep you well, motivated, and positive are key.
-If you want some 1-2-1 help to assist you through this period, don’t hesitate to have a look at my services for individuals or to book a discovery call.
+If you want some 1-2-1 help to assist you through this period, don’t hesitate to have a look at my coaching experience offer.

 You can navigate this situation.
 Look after yourself and I wish you the best of luck.